 The Simulacrum contains data about synthetic patients, such as age and sex, and data about synthetic tumours, such as staging and pathology information.
 Like in real life, the synthetic patients can have multiple tumours.

-The vital status of each synthetic patient up to the end of 2017 has also been simulated so researchers can analyse survival using the Simulacrum data.
+The vital status of each synthetic patient up to February 2019 has also been simulated so researchers can analyse survival using the Simulacrum data.

 The Simulacrum contains data on: